Google Ads Data Processing Terms

 (c) the deleted Customer Personal Data cannot be recovered by Customer (for example, from the “trash”),

-then Google will delete such Customer Personal Data from its systems as soon as reasonably practicable and within a maximum period of 180 days, unless EU or EU Member State law requires storage.
+then Google will delete such Customer Personal Data from its systems as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.

 6.1.2 Processor Services Without Deletion Functionality.
 During the Term, if the functionality of the Processor Services does not include the option for Customer to delete Customer Personal Data, then Google will comply with:

-(a) any reasonable request from Customer to facilitate such deletion, insofar as this is possible taking into account the nature and functionality of the Processor Services and unless EU or EU Member State law requires storage; and
+(a) any reasonable request from Customer to facilitate such deletion, insofar as this is possible taking into account the nature and functionality of the Processor Services and unless European or National Laws require storage; and

-(b) the data retention practices described at www.google.com/policies/technologies/ads.
+(b) the data retention practices described at policies.google.com/technologies/ads.

 Google may charge a fee (based on Google’s reasonable costs) for any data deletion under Section 6.1.2(a).
 Google will provide Customer with further details of any applicable fee, and the basis of its calculation, in advance of any such data deletion.

 6.2 Deletion on Term Expiry.
 On expiry of the Term, Customer instructs Google to delete all Customer Personal Data (including existing copies) from Google’s systems in accordance with applicable law.
-Google will comply with this instruction as soon as reasonably practicable and within a maximum period of 180 days, unless EU or EU Member State law requires storage.
+Google will comply with this instruction as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.

 7. Data Security